JAremko/alpine-vim/vim-pathogen/README.md

 docker run -ti --rm -v <***/workspace>:/home/developer/workspace my/vim-pathogen ./mydoc
 ```
 **But why???**
-*It helps progressively add and test new plugins and setting with versioning.*
+*This image can help progressively add and test new plugins and setting with versioning.*